ILFORD Sportsmaster Manumatic; 1962

 f2.8 to f22

-Notice that the focussing scale, marked both in feet and metres (3feet to inf.) has has three 'click stop' preset focussing positions for distant views, groups and individuals.
+Notice that the focusing scale, marked both in feet and metres (3feet to inf.) has three 'click stop' preset focusing positions for distant views, groups and individuals.
 There is no built-in rangefinder.

 The small black button to the LHS of the rear of the top cap controls the exposure meter reading when the Manumatic is set to operate manually.
 Depressing this button, while looking through the viewfinder, shows the aperture the camera would have selected if it had been in 'Auto'.
 The photographer is then free to use that same aperture or rely upon his own judgement.